counteractive/incident-response-plan-template/during.md

 ## Choose Remediation Timing

 Determine the timing strategy---when remediation actions will be taken---by engaging the Incident Commander, the system SMEs and owners, business unit SMEs and owners, and the executive team.
-Each strategy is appopriate under different circumstances:
+Each strategy is appropriate under different circumstances:

 * Choose **immediate** remediation when it is more important to immediately stop attacker activities than to continue investigating.
 For example, ongoing financial loss, or ongoing mission failure, active data loss, or prevention of an imminent significant threat.
 * Choose **delayed** remediation when it is important to complete the investigation, or important not to alert the attacker.
 For example, long-term compromise by an advanced attacker, corporate espionage, or large-scale compromise of an an unknown number of systems.